visionthex/To-Do_List/README.md

 ## Get started today and experience the joy of a well-managed life!

 __P.S.
-We love feedback!__ If you have any questions or suggestions, don't hesitate to reach out.
+I love feedback!__ If you have any questions or suggestions, don't hesitate to reach out.

 ## Features
 - Add, edit, and delete tasks